JasonXB/payment-app-assignment/README.md

 Make the 3 rectangles up top actually have dynamic values (use React context) Make all shadow-lg and shadow-md 's match (After you put the site together) Add number of ending payouts (use dynamic value)
+Make send payment button extend to end on large screens Turn Searchbar border from black to gray